 No. There is not an annual account fee.

 A 0.05% annualized trust fee is charged to each portfolio.
 Each portfolio bears its share of the expenses of the underlying mutual funds in which it invests.
 The trust fee and underlying mutual fund expenses are reflected in each portfolio's unit price.
-As with most investments, the portfolio also reflects some of the costs of the funds it invests in.

 Assets may also be moved from an UGMA/UTMA account to a 529 account; however, you will not be permitted to change your existing beneficiary to a new beneficiary.
 Also, the distribution from an UGMA/UTMA may be subject to taxes.